DataGerry/DataGerry/docs/source/usage/automations.rst

 |

-Self-Hosted vs. Cloud
+Cloud vs. On-Premises
 ----------------------

-- **Self-Hosted**: In the Self-Hosted version of DataGerry, you can access the `OpenCelium <https://opencelium.io>`_ license overview.
-This allows you to manage and monitor the licenses being used.

 - **Cloud**: In the Cloud version of DataGerry, licenses are automatically assigned to users when they use DataGerry in the cloud.
 Therefore, the license overview is not relevant in this version.

+- **On-Premises**: In the On-Premises version of DataGerry, you can access the `OpenCelium <https://opencelium.io>`_ license overview.
+This allows you to manage and monitor the licenses being used.

 |